Selection and Role of the Independent Monitor

 To ensure full consideration by the Parties, submissions should be made no later than July 17, 2017.
 Email submissions are encouraged.

-The Parties will compile the public submissions, forward them to the Court, and publish them on the websites for DOJ, the BPD, and the City.
+The Parties will compile the public submissions, forward them to the Court, and publish them on the websites of the DOJ, the BPD, and the City.
 The Parties will not forward or post submissions that contain irrelevant, threatening, or inflammatory material, or any submissions that reveal confidential information.

 The Court will appoint the Monitor for an initial period of almost three years, subject to an evaluation by the Court to determine whether to renew the Monitor’s appointment until the Termination of the Decree or for another two years, whichever happens first.